RachelBulmerSec/Cloud-Security-Engineering-Portfolio/README.md

 Problem: Standard Azure audits don't show the effective permissions of a Service Principal, especially permissions inherited from being in a group.

 Solution: This advanced script audits all Service Principals, finds their direct Azure RBAC roles, and then recursively audits their group memberships to find all inherited permissions.
-This is critical for identifying over-privileged service accounts.<br>
+This is critical for identifying over-privileged service accounts. &nbsp;

 **Audit_MFA_Registration_Status.ps1**